thoelken/dataplan/Bugs - Improvements.md

   * no page breaks - do we need them?

 ### 1.3 Other DMP Metadata
+  * User Name not entered anywhere.
+Who is the user anyway?
+The creator?
+The PI?
   * DMP Version not entered - on purpose?

 ### 1.4 Please select from the following options